Price Differentiation for Communication Networks: Single Pricing Scheme

 Let us first formulate the Single Pricing ($SP$) problem.

-Comparing with $CP$ Problem in Section~\ref{sec:cpd}, here the SP charges a single price $p$ to all groups of users.
+Comparing with the $CP$ problem in Section~\ref{sec:cpd}, here the service provider charges a single price $p$ to all groups of users.
 After a similar transformation as in Section~\ref{sec:cpd}, we can show that the optimal single price satisfies the following the weighted water-filling condition

-Thus we can obtain the following solution that shares a similar structure as complete price differentiation. \begin{theorem} There exists an optimal solution of $SP$~Problem that satisfies the following conditions: \begin{itemize} \item All users are admitted: $n^*_i=N_i,$ for all $i\in\mathcal{I}.$
+Thus we can obtain the following solution that shares a similar structure as complete price differentiation. \begin{theorem} There exists an optimal solution of the $SP$ problem that satisfies the following conditions: \begin{itemize} \item All users are admitted: $n^*_i=N_i,$ for all $i\in\mathcal{I}.$ \item There exist a price $p^*$ and a group index threshold $K^{sp} \leq I$, such that only the top $K^{sp}$ groups of users receive positive resource allocations,